 What it looks like:

-What’s really going on:
+What’s really happening:

 How to avoid it:

-7. Malware & Seed Phrase Theft
+7. Malware & Fake Wallet Software

 What it looks like:

-What’s really going on:
+What’s really happening:

 How to avoid it:

-- Only download wallets from official sources.
+- Only download wallets from official sources

-- Use a hardware wallet for large holdings.
+- Use hardware wallets for larger balances

-- Keep your computer secure and scan regularly.
+- Keep devices secure

-8. Fake Exchanges & Wallets
+8. Fake Exchanges & Withdrawal Traps

 What it looks like:

-What’s really going on:
+What’s really happening:

 How to avoid it: